KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
 2. Typo: Found `MagicMirror2` in file `README.md`: Replace it with `MagicMirror²`.
+3. Recommendation: Found `"needle"` in file `seven.json`: Replace it with built-in fetch.
-3. Warning: No LICENSE file.
+4. Warning: No LICENSE file.
-4. Recommendation: No ESLint configuration was found.
+5. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-Bensinpriser by ItsMeBrille](https://github.com/ItsMeBrille/MMM-Bensinpriser)